Jamaican Escovitch Fish

 Step 2: Flour & Fry the Fish

-1. 1Lightly dredge the marinated fish in all-purpose flour to create a thin, crispy coating.
+1. 1Lightly dredge the marinated fish in all-purpose flour to create a thin coating.

 3. 3Once the oil is hot, carefully add the fish along with 3 sprigs of thyme and 5 pimento seeds for added flavor while frying.